piranna/piranna.github.io/_posts/2022-11-30-WebRTC-Bugs-and-Where-to-Find-Them.md

   - Does the network itself have internet access at all?
   - [Discoverability](#discoverability)
     - Is the _discovery server_ up and running?
-    - Is it accesible by the client?
-Are networks, ports and DNSs properly configured?
+    - Is it accessible by the client?
+Are networks, ports and DNS properly configured?
     - Are both the _discovery server_ and its client bugs free?
     - Is the client trying to connect to the _discovery server_ at all?
   - [STUN and TURN servers](#stun-and-turn-servers)
     - Does we have some STUN / TURN servers?
 Are they properly configured?
 Are they up and running?
-Are they accesible?
+Are they accessible?
     - Have we properly configured the STUN and TURN serves in our clients, including the access credentials?
-Are they accesible by some other client tools?
+Are they accessible by some other client tools?
   - [Network infraestructure](#network-infraestructure)
     - Are _simetric NATs_, or properly misconfigured NATs, being used by both